segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### Selecting Destinations

-The `alias`, `group`, `identify`, `page` and `track` calls can all be passed an `options` object that allows you to turn certain destinations on or off.
-By default all destinations are enabled.
+You can pass an `options` object on any of the basic Segment API calls that allows you to turn specific destinations on or off.
+By default, all destinations are enabled.
 (In Segment's other libraries, you could do this in the list of `integrations` inside the `options` object.)

 In the examples below, the first event is sent to all destinations, but the second one is sent to all except Mixpanel.